yugjadvani-dev/devinsight/src/content/blog/six-types-of-scope-in-javascript-a-deep-dive-for-developers.md

 image: ./images/js.webp
 ---

 JavaScript’s behavior with variables is governed by its scope.
 Understanding scope is fundamental for writing robust, maintainable code.
-This article will explore the five main types of scope in JavaScript — Global, Local, Block, Function Scope (and Closures), and Scope Chain.
+This article will explore the five main types of scope in JavaScript — Global, Local, Block, Function Scope (and Closures), Scope Chain and Module Scope.
 By the end, you’ll have a clear grasp of how JavaScript handles variables across different contexts.

 ## Table of contents